barryclark/jekyll-now/_posts/2016-05-04-Lists-of-Machine-Learning-blogs.md

 ---
 I maintain a list of interesting AI/ML blogs, and scientist and researcher profiles so that I can keep in touch with research trends in AIML and keep myself motivated and informative for research.

+* [Dustin Tran](http://dustintran.com/): a Ph.D student in Computer Science at Columbia who works in Bayesian statisics.
 * [Yarin Gal](http://mlg.eng.cam.ac.uk/yarin/index.html): He works in Bayesian Deep Learning and  approximate inference which are closely related to my research.
 * [Diederik P. Kingma](http://dpkingma.com/): He works in variational methods and Bayesian statistics for Deep Learning and have published various papers to NIPS.
 ICML and ICLR
 * [Non-convex Optimization](http://www.offconvex.org/about/), a very elegent blog about Optimization